bic-berkeley/psych-214-fall-2016/rotation_2d_3d.rst

    0 & 0 & 1\\
    \end{bmatrix}

-For a rotation around the x axis, x stays the same, y and z change:
+For a rotation around x, we look down from positive x to the y and z axes pointing right and up respectively.
+A rotation around x leaves x unchanged but changes y and z according to the 2D rotation formula:

 .. math::